 Can Be Difficult to Implement

 Laissez-faire leadership can be difficult to implement, especially in large organizations.
 This is because it can be hard to establish trust and communication among all employees.

 This type of leadership can also be ineffective in times of crisis.
 This is because leaders need to be able to take charge and make quick decisions when necessary.

 Laissez-faire leadership may also lead to lower productivity overall.
 This is because team members may not feel motivated to work if they feel like they are not being supervised.

-Key Takeaway: The downsides of laissez-faire leadership are well-documented and include increased confusion and decreased productivity.
+The downsides of laissez-faire leadership are well-documented and include increased confusion and decreased productivity.